pngme/sample-android-app-react-native/README.md

 > Once the app gets the permissions form the user it will instantly start sending existing SMS messages to the Pngme system.
 This results in messages being seen way sooner than SMS received after the app was installed.
 >
-> The daemon is processing new messages every 30 minutes, so the new feed messages will take at least 30 minutes to appear in the webconsole.
+> The background worker processes new messages every 30 minutes, so new sessages will take at least 30 minutes to appear in the webconsole.

 ![Inject Fake SMS](.docs/inject_fake_sms.png)